xamarin/KimonoDesigner/KimonoCore.Mac/ReadMe.md

 <a name="Summary"></a>
 ##Summary

-Kimono Designer allows a developer to graphically edit Skia based graphic objects that can can be converted to code and included in any cross-platform language and OS that SkiaSharp supports.
-Kimono.Mac is the Xamarin.Mac specific of the Kimono cross-platform library that provides a helper interface to SkiaSharp.
+Kimono Designer allows a developer to graphically edit Skia based graphic objects that can be converted to code and included in any cross-platform language and OS that SkiaSharp supports.
+KimonoCore.Mac is the Xamarin.Mac specific version of the Kimono cross-platform library that provides a helper interface to SkiaSharp.

 <a name="Remarks"></a>
 ##Remarks